lnagle/lnagle.github.io/yearInReview2018.md

 2019.

-On the fiction side, the huge win this year was making reading the last thing I did before going to bed.
-This had two effects: first, I read consistently, even if only a little each night and second, I sleep better.
+On the fiction side, the huge win this year was making reading the last thing I do before going to bed.
+This has two effects: first, I read consistently, even if only a little each night and second, I sleep better.
 McCarthy, Carver, and Dueras were all fantastic; the lattermost certainly deserves another read or two.
-I was disappointed by 'The Odyssey', which read very dry.
+I was disappointed by 'The Odyssey', which was very dry.
 By the end I felt I could have foregone the story itself in favor of the excellent ~100 page essay at the beginning by the translator, Emily Wilson.
 Someday soon I'm going to swing by a library and thumb through a couple of the older translations to see if what